ajitsingh98/Data-Science-Interview-Questions-Answers/deep_learning_fundamentals.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - **Direct Solution**: Analytical solution and mathematical formulation for `The following questions refer to the SLP depicted in (8.18).
-The weights in the SLP are $w1 = 1 $ and$ w2 = 1 $ respectively.
+The weights in the SLP are $w1 = 1$ and $w2 = 1$ respectively.
 There is a single hidden node, H1.
-The bias term, B1 equals$−2.5$.`.
+The bias term, B1 equals $−2.5$.`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>